 - They collaborate on things that they couldn’t find or do alone themselves (a cognitive apprentice approach).

 - They form a network of users that can help each other out to realize the full value of the software.

 - They become fluent on operational matters related to the software freeing them up to realize the full benefit of using the software for helping them develop their courses.

 Uses of the Stumper Game Frame

 - Introduction to a new software

-- Structure and organization of a reference manual
+- Structure and organization of a on-line documentation or reference manual

 - Structure and organization of policy and procedural manuals